jampez77/Ryanair/README.md

 # ![Logo](https://github.com/jampez77/Ryanair/blob/main/logo.png "Ryanair Logo") Ryanair API for Home Assistant

 This component will allow you to bring your upcoming Ryanair flight information into [Home Assistant](https://www.home-assistant.io/).
-Each flight will provide the following information:
+The following informatin will be provided:

 * Flight Number.
 * Origin / Destination Airport code.